University of New Mexico will cover tuition and fees for eligible freshman

 ALBUQUERQUE, N.M.
-(KRQE) – All New Mexico high school seniors, listen up: The University of New Mexico is offering a huge opportunity for incoming freshmen.
+(KRQE) –The University of New Mexico is offering a huge opportunity for incoming freshmen.

-For the upcoming fall semester, freshmen students could get their tuition paid for, but there are a few requirements.

 “This year, we can round out our world-class cradle-to-career educational philosophy with a comprehensive embrace of universal higher education: The Opportunity Scholarship,” said Gov. Lujan Grisham during the State of the State in January.